UnicoLab/FlowyML/docs/index.md

 ---

-**FlowyML** is a production-ready ML pipeline orchestration framework that bridges the gap between rapid experimentation and enterprise deployment.
+**FlowyML** is a production-ready ML pipeline orchestration framework that bridges the gap between rapid experimentation and enterprise deployment where assets are first-class citizens.
 Write pipelines as simple Python scripts, then scale them to production without rewriting a single line.

 > [!TIP]
 > **The promise**: Go from notebook to production in hours, not weeks.
 FlowyML handles orchestration, caching, versioning, and monitoring — so you can focus on ML, not infrastructure.